M-o-a-T/moat/doc/spec_wire.rst

 CRC check
 +++++++++

 All messages are protected by a CRC.
-The algorithm is CRC-8-MAXIM when the message contains fewer than 8 data bytes, CRC-16-XMODEM otherwise.
+The algorithm uses polynomial x197 when the message contains fewer than 8 data bytes, x1BAAD otherwise, no reflection.

 This means that the message header must be decoded before the receiver can verify the CRC.
 That is not a problem in practice because in order to save power, the typical receiver will have done this anyway.

-The sender simply appends the CRC to the message, high-end byte of the CRC16 first.
+The sender simply appends the CRC to the message.
+It pads the last frame wit 1-bits.

 The receiver ignores any partial byte.
 It first calculates the CRC over the whole message except for the last byte.
 If the CRC is zero *and* the last